matthewthanhnguyen/adf_deploy_sandbox/README.md

 ## Archive folder
 Holds currently unused files, including PROD version files.
 Also holds previous variable declarations, which has been duplicated over into variables_adf_dev.tf

+TODO:
-TODO: Update to use dataflow resources instead of ARM template resources
+- Update to use dataflow resources instead of ARM template resources
+- Merge main_adf_dev.tf with main.tf, currently duplicated components have been commented out in main_adf_dev.tf